-Policy No. 3357:15-13-04 Page 1 of 1 Effective: 10/15/2009 Revised: 12/14/2012 Revised: 04/03/2013 Revised: 03/12/2015 Revised: 05/29/2020
+Effective: 10/15/2009 Policy No. 3357:15-13-04 Revised: 12/14/2012 Page 1 of 1 Revised: 04/03/2013

 A prerequisite is a course taken prior to another course(s) as designated by the academic department.
 Certain courses require that the student meet prerequisites in order to register for the course.
 The prerequisite course(s) are designated by the academic departments to assist the student in selecting appropriate course levels.
 The prerequisite(s) may be one or more courses, a minimum placement test score, or a minimum grade in a prerequisite course(s).